Here are some of the features and advantages researchers using Lookit benefit from:

 Lookit won’t be the right approach for all online developmental research!
 Here are some cases where other tools will likely be a better fit:

-- Medical research conducted by HIPAA-covered entities.
+- Medical research conducted by HIPAA-covered entities or individuals.
 Lookit is not yet HIPAA compliant.
-(Note that HIPAA applies based on the status of the researcher - not just on the type of information collected.
-Academic researchers can generally collect health information without being covered by HIPAA.)
+(Note that HIPAA applies based on the status of the researcher/healthcare provider - not just on the type of information collected.
+Academic researchers can generally collect health information without being covered by HIPAA, and more than one hospital-based research labs have successfully negotiated data agreements allowing them to use Lookit for some types of studies.)

 - Short one-off survey studies where you want to minimize time required to participate, and even asking families to create a login would be excessive